vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 #### The Journey and Conversation with Ghosh
 Ashoke carried a single volume for the journey, a hardbound collection of short stories by Nikolai Gogol.
 His grandfather had given him this book when he had graduated from class twelve, and Ashoke had written his own name beneath his grandfather’s signature on the title page.
 Because of Ashoke’s passion for this particular book, the spine had recently split.

 Ashoke was traveling in a second-class sleeper in the seventh bogie, behind the air-conditioned coach.
-He shared his compartment with three others, including a friendly, potbellied, middle-aged Bengali businessman named Ghosh, who was wearing a suit and tie.
+He shared his compartment with three others - a friendly, potbellied, middle-aged Bengali businessman named Ghosh, who was wearing a suit and tie and a middle-aged Bihari couple.
+Ashoke observes them drink water from the same cup without either of them putting their lips to the rim, a specific cultural detail of the setting.
 Ghosh told Ashoke he had returned to India after spending 2 years in England on a job voucher because his wife was inconsolably miserable abroad.
 Ghosh spoke reverently of England, describing its sparkling, empty streets, polished black cars, and rows of gleaming white houses as being like a dream.
 He mentioned that trains departed and arrived according to schedule and that no one spat on the sidewalks.

 Ghosh asked Ashoke if he had seen much of this world.
 Ashoke replied that he had only traveled once to Delhi and once a year to Jamshedpur.
 Ghosh then tilted his head toward the window, mentioning England and America, and asked Ashoke if he had considered going there.
 Ashoke said his professors mentioned it but that he had a family (a mother, father, and six siblings; he was the eldest).
 Ghosh speculated that in a few years Ashoke would be married and living in his parents' house.
 Ghosh then urged Ashoke: "You are still young.
 Free...
 Do yourself a favor.
 Before it’s too late, without thinking too much about it first, pack a pillow and a blanket and see as much of the world as you can.
 You will not regret it.
 One day it will be too late"**.